ofasgard/ungoliant/README.md

 Ungoliant also logs its results to CSV, so you can parse it yourself if you want.

+Tip: If you are scanning lots of hosts at once, try increasing both the thread limit and timeout to a high value.

 ## Building

 Ungoliant has the following dependencies: